 The advanced curriculum offers an advanced generalist specialization with optional areas of focus in:

-Students complete the advanced generalist specialization by taking courses in advanced practice in a focus area, policies and services in a focus area, advanced macro practice, and advanced generalist social work field practice, which include an integrative seminar and field placement seated in a focus area.
+Students complete the advanced generalist specialization by taking courses in advanced practice, policies and services, advanced macro practice, and advanced generalist social work field practice, which include an integrative seminar and field placement.
 Students also have multiple elective opportunities.

-Individualized sub-focus areas are also available and are constructed with assistance from the academic advisors.
+Planned sub-focuses are available, as well as individualized sub-focus areas constructed with assistance from the academic advisors.

 Part-Time MSW Program